emrahsariboz/Machine-learning-portfolio/README.md

 # Week 1

 ### Pick a language, and in my opinion, Python is the best for this.
 Why?
 Easy syntax, extensive documentation, great community, availability of resources.

+You can al

 ### Create a GitHub profile and learn Git